ejprice54321/ExercisesInC/reflections/reflection1.md

-  Written sprint reflection:
+- Written sprint reflection:
-  - f
+- Links to Head First C Exercise and Written answers to reading questions from Think OS
-  Links to Head First C Exercise
+- Exam question(s) and solutions